-If either CMS or VA experiences an incident involving the loss or breach of PII provided under the terms of this Agreement, it will follow the incident reporting guidelines issued by OMB.
-In the event of a reportable incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team, the agency's privacy office).
-In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact as named in this Agreement.
-Detailed information on CMS and VA Systems Security Contacts is available upon request.
+If either CMS or VA experiences an incident involving the loss or breach of PII provided by the other under the terms of this Agreement, it will follow the incident reporting guidelines issued by 0MB.
+In the event of a reportable incident under 0MB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team, the agency's privacy office).
+In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this Agreement.
+If CMS is unable to speak with the VA Systems Security Contact within one hour or if for some other reason notifying the VA Systems Security Contact is not practicable (e.g., it is outside of the normal business hours), CMS will call VA's National Network Service Center toll free at 1-877-697-4889.
+If VA is unable to speak with CMS's Systems Security Contact within one hour, VA will contact CMS IT Service Desk at (800) 562-1963 or email CMS IT Service Desk@cms.hhs.gov.